Our top-loading internal frame outdoor pack.

 All three styles of Side Pockets have a couple of clever hacks we should tell you about.
 Remove the Annex Clips from the back of any one of the pockets, remove the 1" waist belt from The Guide's Pack, attach the waist strap (using the Gatekeepers) to opposing webbing loops on the back of the Side Pocket, and voilà, you've got a waist pack.
 Additionally, you can remove the Annex Clips and slide a Side Pocket onto the lower extremes of the straps that secure the top flap down, adding a pocket to the lower front of the pack, though we're not sure if this is a good idea or not.
 You could also use the Annex Clips to attach two Side Pockets together: please let us know if you discover any utility to this trick.

-The Side Pockets, Ice Axe Strap, and Lash Straps are available for order with The Guide's Pack on this page or à The Guide's Pack Accessories Page.on
+The Side Pockets, Ice Axe Strap, and Lash Straps are available for order with The Guide's Pack on this page or à la carte on The Guide's Pack Accessories Page.

 The Guide's Pack, as well as all the Side Pockets, comes with pre-cut lengths of cord so you can tie your own zipper pulls.
 You get enough cord to equip all zipper sliders with cord pulls; we give you both coyote-brown cords and red cords.
 The coyote cords match the other trim on The Guide's Pack; the red cords are easier to spot — mix them or match them, it's up to you.